Optimizing Linear Correctors: A Tight Output Min-Entropy Bound and Selection Technique: Selection of the Linear Correctors

-The code rate of the optimal extracting correctors based only on cyclic codes from OBCCYC and NBCCYC sets versus their $\mathrm{H}^{in,\, req}_{\infty}$ is depicted in \figurename~\ref{fig:a_CYC_Optimal_selection_fig_0.999}.
+The code rates of the optimal extracting correctors based only on cyclic codes from OBCCYC and NBCCYC sets versus their $\mathrm{H}^{in,\, req}_{\infty}$ is depicted in \figurename~\ref{fig:a_CYC_Optimal_selection_fig_0.999}.
 In this case, there are fewer optimal correctors from the NBCCYC set, but we found that the new bound still provides a narrowly larger range of admissible input min-entropies, as the values of the smallest $\mathrm{H}^{in,\, req}_{\infty}$ for correctors in OBCCYC and NBCCYC sets are identical to the ones in OBC and NBC sets, respectively.
 Based on the results shown in the plot of \figurename~\ref{fig:b_CYC_Optimal_selection_fig_0.999}, which displays the relationship between the extraction efficiency and the targeted $\mathrm{H}^{in}_{\infty}$, it is evident that the extraction efficiency achieved with the new bound-selected cyclic correctors always surpasses that of the old bound-selected cyclic correctors for all targeted $\mathrm{H}^{in}_{\infty}$.
 Notably, the maximum relative efficiency increase of $182.04\, \%$ achieved for $\mathrm{H}^{in}_{\infty} = 0.03955041$ in this case is higher than the increase observed without imposing the cyclicity restriction.
-Nevertheless, the average relative efficiency increase of $40.21\, \%$ is slightly lower.
 Table~\ref{tab:PF_codes_0.999_cyclic} summarizes the performances and constructions of optimal correctors based on cyclic codes for nine targeted input min-entropies.
 Optimal extracting corrector constructions from all sets and their $\mathrm{H}^{in,\, req}_{\infty}$ are available in our online repository \cite{OurGithub}.